Rushian Hepburn-Murphy: Swindon Town

 On 1 September 2022, Hepburn-Murphy returned to England, joining League Two club Swindon Town.
 He made his Swindon Town debut on 20 September 2022, scoring their only goal in a 3–1 home defeat to Plymouth Argyle in the EFL Trophy.
 On 2 May 2024, Swindon announced he would be leaving in the summer when his contract expired.

 Crawley Town

 On 28 June 2024, it was announced that Hepburn-Murphy would sign for League One club Crawley Town following the expiry of his Swindon contract.
 Hepburn-Murphy made his debut for the club in a 2–1 league win at home to Blackpool on 10 August, in which Hepburn-Murphy scored the opening goal.

 Milton Keynes Dons

 On 11 June 2025, Hepburn-Murphy joined League Two club Milton Keynes Dons for an undisclosed fee.
-He made his debut for the club on 2 August 2025, the opening day of the 2025–26 season, in a 0-0 home draw with Oldham Athletic.
+He made his debut for the club on 2 August 2025, the opening day of the 2025–26 season, in a 0–0 home draw with Oldham Athletic.
+On 1 November 2025, Hepburn-Murphy scored twice in a 3–2 away FA Cup first round win over Colchester United.

+At the conclusion of his first season, the club achieved promotion after finishing in second place, with Hepburn-Murphy contributing 9 goals across 38 appearances in all competitions, despite missing several weeks through injury.